Understanding how they work so that you can use them effectively

 The "actual" hamstring muscles include the biceps femoris long head, the semimembranosus and the semitendinosus.

-Note that of these three muscles, the semimembranosus attaches closes to the capsule of the knee joint.
+Note that of these three muscles, the semimembranosus attaches closest to the capsule of the knee joint.

 Meanwhile, semitendinosus attaches, along with sartorius and gracilis, to the inside of the tibia just below the knee joint forming a goose shaped structure called the pes anserinus.